Who has the right to make funeral decisions?

 Most people hire a professional to help with making a Will, as there’s less chance of any mistakes being made.

-• 18% have pre-paid for their funeral
+• 18% from a pre-paid funeral plan

 How can I protect loved ones from high funeral costs?